 You can skip this step if you built your own Windows PC.
 Straight Windows installations don’t come with excess junk cluttering up your hard drive.
 But boxed PCs from big-name PC makers are inevitably brimming with bloatware.

-The easiest way to jettison the junk is by typing “Add and remove programs” into Windows 10’s search box, then selecting the option that appears at the top of the results.
+The easiest way to jettison the junk is by typing “Add and remove programs” into the Windows search box, then selecting the option that appears at the top of the results.
 Go through the list and uninstall any unwanted programs.
 Don’t delete apps from your hardware’s makers—leave software from the likes of Intel, AMD, Nvidia, Microsoft, and HP or Lenovo alone, for example—but feel free to wipe out any bundleware you see.
 Some of the most commonly preinstalled apps are antivirus trials, Dropbox, Candy Crush, Netflix, Spotify, “App Collections,” and others.

 Fill your new computer with software